 Where can you see the Northern Lights in Europe?
 Shetland, Scotland

-The Shetlands are the best place in the British Isles to see the Northern Lights.
+The Shetlands are one of the best places to see the Northern Lights in Scotland.
 The Arctic Circle is just 650 miles north and winter is DARK.

 The Shetland Islands are an archipelago of more than 100 islands, sitting between Norway and Scotland.
-They're technically closer to Norway than Scotland, so they're not exactly next to the Scotland Mainland, which you may be exploring as part of this unmissable Scotland itinerary!
+They’re technically closer to Norway than Scotland, so they’re not exactly next to the Scotland Mainland, which you may be exploring as part of this unmissable Scotland itinerary!

-15 of the Shetland Isles are inhabited and, although they are very remote, they have a unique culture and heritage, with lots of Viking museums and memorabilia to explore whilst you're waiting for the Aurora to show up and doing some scenic drives in Scotland.
+15 of the Shetland Isles are inhabited and, although they are very remote, they have a unique culture and heritage, with lots of Viking museums and memorabilia to explore whilst you’re waiting for the Aurora to show up and doing some scenic drives in Scotland.

 There’s a ferry, but I really don’t fancy those stormy winter seas!
 The best way is by plane from either Bergen in Norway or several airports in Scotland.